Elastic-Suite/documentation/docs/ElasticSuite/CascadeSearch.md

 The default values are recommended and should rather not be edited.

-## Computing the suggestions
+## Computing the suggestions (Post-Installation)

+Because Cascade Search aggregates and analyzes popular searches based on your Elasticsuite Tracker retention delay, it relies on two dedicated indexers: `elasticsuite_search_events` and `elasticsuite_search_suggestions`.

-Before the suggestions to be shown on the frontend part, you will need to reindex the "ElasticSuite Search Events" and "ElasticSuite Search Suggestions" indices, either by invalidating them through the Magento back-office, or by reindexing them via the command line.
+Before suggestions can be shown on the frontend, you **must** configure these two indexers to **"Update by Schedule"**.

-Once you're done with this, suggestions will begin to show in the website frontend.
+Furthermore, because building the events index can be very resource-intensive, the `elasticsuite_search_events` indexer is protected from accidental rebuilding requests.
+It must be manually reset to an "Invalid" state before you can trigger the initial reindex.

 ## Tweaking of the suggestions